peepsquest/tutorials/src/pixi-basics.md

 ## Adding the Leaf

-Let's create a sprite which is a basic visual entity in games.
+Let's create a sprite which is the basic visual unit in games.
 The visual appearance of a sprite is the texture assigned to it.

 ```js